 DWR Announces Development of One of Only Two Permitted Esker Water Reserves in Quebec

 /EIN News/ -- MONTREAL, Aug.
-13, 2020 (GLOBE NEWSWIRE) -- Dominion Water Reserves Corp. (“DWR”), a water reserves holding company, proudly announces the development of its prominent and unique esker water reserve as part of its growth strategy.
-This unique 5-acre esker water reserve in the Outaouais.
-With an authorized annual volume of nearly 1 billion liters, this reserve of exceptional quality is now ready for bulk transport and accessible to markets.
+13, 2020 (GLOBE NEWSWIRE) -- Dominion Water Reserves Corp. (“DWR”), a water reserves holding company proudly announces the development of its prominent esker water reserve as part of its growth strategy.
+This unique 5-acre esker water reserve in the Outaouais, with an authorized annual volume of nearly 1 billion liters, is now ready for bulk transport and is accessible to markets.
 This source, one of the two authorized eskers in Quebec, contains 9.4% of the volume of Quebec abstraction authorizations, making it the second largest source in authorized volume in Quebec.
-This exceptional volume of source water under management ensures DWR will become the dominant player in North America in the water market.
+This exceptional volume of source water under management ensures DWR will become the dominant player in the North America water market.

-Considering the unique quality of this esker water DWR is looking to partner with short-term specialty beverage manufacturing to quickly start operations.
-Along with DWR's portfolio of spring water reserves, which is the only water source in North America containing 13% natural silicon, this source with natural properties is sought after in the specialized water market.
-A development plan is underway.
+Considering the unique quality of this esker water, DWR is looking to partner with short-term specialty beverage manufacturing to quickly start operations.
+Along with DWR's portfolio of spring water reserves, which is the only water source in North America containing 13% natural silicon, this source with natural properties is sought after in the specialized water sector.
+Our development plan is underway and will be released in the near-term.

-Our mission is to acquire and manage freshwater a critical mass, in terms of capacity & geography of specialty water assets and secure a leadership role in North America’s water market while prioritizing sustainability and environmental consciousness.
-DWR further announces, as part of its expansion and development plans to welcome back Marie-Claude Bourgie as Interim President, with her expertise in providing executive strategic direction across natural resource markets and climate change initiatives.
-With previous roles such as Chief Development Officer at One Drop Foundation, her strong belief in DWR’s growth potential and playing a major role in the structure of the firm, Marie-Claude Bourgie is a welcome addition to the firm’s management as Norman Forrest and Edward Ierfino resign from their posts.
+Our mission is to acquire and manage freshwater a critical mass, in terms of capacity and geography of specialty water assets and secure a leadership role in North America’s water market, while prioritizing sustainability and environmental consciousness.
+DWR further announces, as part of its expansion and development plans to welcome back Marie-Claude Bourgie as Interim President, with her expertise in providing strategic direction across natural resource markets and climate change initiatives.
+With previous roles such as Chief Development Officer at One Drop Foundation, her strong belief in DWR’s growth potential and playing a major role in the structure of the firm, Marie-Claude Bourgie is a welcome addition to the company’s management as Norman Forrest and Edward Ierfino resign from their posts to pursue other initiatives,

 About Dominion Water Reserves Corp.